maiamcc/contrasite/_posts/2026-05-26-camp-crash.markdown

 Take or leave all of this advice, and do what’s best for you!
 The next time you’re wrestling with camp crash, I wish you a speedy recovery, however you get yourself there.

-[^1]:  I’m using the word “camp” very loosely here: basically, I’m talking about any extended dance event (could be a residential week or weekend, an urban weekend, a festival, whatever).
+[^1]:  I’m using the word “camp” very loosely here: basically, I’m talking about any extended dance event (could be a residential week or weekend, an urban weekend, a festival, a full week-long event, whatever).
 Just know that when I say “camp” in this post, I’m using it as a shorthand for “big fancy dance shindig.”